Smulligan85/Done_App/README.md

 == DONE

-This is a practice To Do application using Ruby on Rails
+This is a practice To-Do application using Ruby on Rails.

+Sean Mulligan March 2015